 Once the design is finalised by your architect or surveyor, they’ll prepare them properly for submission to the local council’s planning department.

 It generally takes about three weeks to finalise the plan, and a week for the council to register the paperwork once submitted.
 If planning permission is required, your architect or surveyor should handle the application.
 You can expect to pay a fee in order to submit the application.

 If permission is required, the 21-day ‘consultation period’ begins, during which the council will seek comment on the application from anyone who may be affected by the work.

 The planning application phase can take eight to twelve weeks, depending on whether the plan is accepted by your appointed planning officer or is referred to committee for approval.
 Having consulted with your neighbours during the design phase will hopefully prevent any concerns during the consultation period which may delay the project.

-If planning permission is not required, you and your architect or surveyor should either ask for written confirmation from the planning office or obtain a ‘Certificate of Lawfulness’ to avoid any problems in the future.
+If planning permission isn't needed, you and your architect or surveyor should either ask for written confirmation from the planning office or obtain a ‘Certificate of Lawfulness’ to avoid any problems in the future.